Business Loan vs. Personal Loan: How To Choose

 Pros

-Personal loans can be easier to obtain than business loans.
+- Personal loans can be easier to obtain than business loans.
 Lenders will usually just take a look at your personal credit score and finances when deciding whether to lend to you.
-Business lenders, however, will likely examine both your personal credit and business credit, your business plan and a host of other financial statements and records from your business, and this process can be time consuming.
+Business lenders, however, will likely examine both your personal credit and business credit, total time in business and annual revenue.

-Collateral is usually not required.
-Another benefit of using a personal loan for business purposes is that personal loans are usually unsecured: If you don’t have collateral, it can be a barrier to obtaining a small business loan.
+- Collateral is usually not required.
+Another benefit of using a personal loan for business purposes is that personal loans are usually unsecured – some business loans require collateral

 Cons

-Lending limits can be lower and the interest rates potentially higher with personal loans for business as compared to typical business loans, depending on the lender.
-You may not be able to secure all the money you need with a personal loan, and higher interest payments could erode a percentage of your profits.
+- Lending limits can be lower with personal loans compared to business loans, depending on the lender.
+You may not be able to secure all the money you need with a personal loan.

 Getting a business loan vs. a personal loan